Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Provable scalability guarantees and discussion

-However, we believe that the bound in part (b) is very pessimistic.
-It builds on the result for \contextualZooming{} that contextual regret for slot $i$ is bounded by~\refeq{eq:regret-dim} with $d=\DIMpairs$.
-This result does not take into account that for a given slot, contexts $S\subset X$ may gradually converge over time to the greedy optimum and thus become ``low-dimensional".\footnote{It is also wasteful (but perhaps less so) that we use a slot-$k$ bound for each slot $i<k$.} We believe this effect is very important to the performance \rankedContextualZooming.
-In particular, it causes \rankedContextualZooming{} to perform much better than \rankedGridEXP{} in simulations. \end{discussion}
+This is just a basic scalability guarantee which does not degenerate with the number of documents.
+(Note that it is \emph{worse} than the one for \rankedGridEXP.)
+We believe that this guarantee is very pessimistic, as it builds on a very pessimistic version of the result for \contextualZooming.
+In particular, we ignore the intuition that for a given slot, contexts $S\subset X$ may gradually converge over time to the greedy optimum, which effectively results in a much smaller set of possible contexts.\footnote{It is also wasteful (but perhaps less so) that we use a slot-$k$ bound for each slot $i<k$.} We believe this effect is very important to the performance \rankedContextualZooming.
+In particular, it causes \rankedContextualZooming{} to perform much better than \rankedGridEXP{} in simulations.